You Support This Site

 So, for the low expectations of a slasher film, and despite the rather pedestrian opening and its forehead-slapping motivations, once the Psyche was dead, it was turning into a fine intense film with an outstanding performances by Miner and Rogers.

-For being a really good movie with really good acting, but a dreadful ending, PENNY DREADFUL gets a barely earned 3 Shriek Girls.
+For being a good movie with good acting, but a dreadful ending, PENNY DREADFUL gets a barely earned 3 Shriek Girls.